gacerioni/rediscloud-terraform-labs/README.md

-# Terraform Configuration for Redis Cloud Database
+# Terraform Configuration for Redis Cloud Database - DOC UNDER CONSTRUCTION - IGNORE IT FOR NOW

 This repository contains Terraform configurations for setting up and managing databases in Redis Cloud, utilizing HashiCorp Vault for secrets management.